fbpx

 Accommodation Read More

-In Ardnamurchan, we stay at a small, family-run, Highland guest house which has one of the best panoramic loch and mountain views in Scotland.
-The hotel was renovated in 2008 and offers comfortable rooms with free wi-fi.
+In Ardnamurchan, we stay at a small, family-run Highland guest house with one of Scotland’s best panoramic loch and mountain views.
+The hotel offers comfortable rooms with free Wi-Fi.
 The meals here are a delight, with a strong focus on locally sourced produce.

-We spend 3 nights in and around the Cairngorms National Park.
-Our base here is at the beautiful Dalrachney Lodge, located in a sleepy Highland village called Carrbridge.
-Dalrachney Lodge offers the highest standards of customer care and service, all set in a welcoming and comfortable environment.
+We spend three nights in the Cairngorms National Park.
+Our base here is in a sleepy Highland village in a lovingly restored Victorian House.
+The guest house offers the highest standards of customer care, all in a welcoming and cosy environment.

 Meals Read More

-All meals from dinner on day 1 to breakfast on day 7 are included on this trip.
+All meals from lunch on day 1 to lunch on day 7 are included on this trip.
 The meals throughout this wildlife tour of the Scottish Highlands are a delight, with a strong focus on seasonal and locally sourced produce.

 On this trip, we generally eat dinner as a group however if you would like to make alternative arrangements you are free to do so.
 Your guide will have an evening off during this trip where they do not eat with the group.
 They will recommend options for dinner that evening and will help you make any necessary reservations.
 Included dinners are two courses as standard.